 Just because these bikes are electric doesn’t mean you won’t get a good workout.
 In fact, e-bikes are great for exercise.

 The Batch E-Commuter Bike’s purpose is right in the name: it’s for commuting.
-It’s a class 1 bike, with a Bosch 250W motor will assist you up to 20 mph.
+It’s a class 1 bike, with a Bosch 250W motor that will assist you up to 20 mph.
 And you can get around 55 miles between charges, which should be good for a couple days’ worth of city commuting or weeks of zipping the dog around your neighborhood.
 Pro Tip: Keep the Batch E-Commuter in ECO mode and the bike can hold a charge for even longer, or don’t even use the pedal assist at all for great workout.
+This is one of the best electric bikes for the price on the market today.

 And it’s a great value, pricewise.
 You make a few sacrifices with the price tag, like an 8-speed drivetrain instead of a 10- or 11-speed.
 But in general, you get everything you need: 27.5″ wheels, a rear rack, disc brakes, and fenders.
 Available in 3 sizes a Small 15″, Medium 17.5″ and Large 20″ frame.
 Best of all it comes with an easy to use Bosch Purion on-board computer display that makes shifting between the e-bike modes a ton of fun.